rumblefishdev/restrict-ips-lambda/README.md

 Ok, so now that we have function deployed and we've explained how it's build, let's see how we can debug it.
-Assuming you've followed all the steps the function is attached to a Cloud Front distribution.
+Assuming you've followed all the steps the function is attached to a CloudFront distribution.

-Every time it gets requested you will see some log output in Cloud Watch.
+Every time it gets requested you will see some log output in CloudWatch.
 The function will run in the Edge location specific to the place from which you make the request.
 For requests done from central Europe the requests get served from `eu-central-1` region.

-Cloud Front will automatically replicate our function between the regions and run it in edge location.
+CloudFront will automatically replicate our function between the regions and run it in edge location.
 You should look for a Log Group named `/aws/lambda/us-east-1.restrict-ip-lambda-dev-restrictIp` in a region geographically closest to you.